QuickBooks time tracking for field crews

 We already do it by hand.
 Why change?

 Doing it by hand works right up until a number is wrong or a crew member forgets to send their hours.
-The cost is not just the typing, it is the reconciling, the corrections, and the paycheck disputes.
+The cost isn't just the typing, it's the reconciling, the corrections, and the paycheck disputes.
 With Clox the hours arrive from the phones already totaled by person and project, and you export instead of re-typing.
 You can see what that adds up to for your crew with the calculator below.

 What does time-skimming cost your crew?